-INTERVIEW WITH JESS BATZ - WRITER OF LITTLE ANNA
+INTERVIEW WITH JESS BATZLI - WRITER OF LITTLE ANNA

 Third-grade teacher Anna Wheeler receives a new student with her same first and last name, triggering eerie similarities and traumatic memories when the girl’s father fails to pick her up from school.

 Firstly, can you tell us a little about Little Anna?
 What it’s about and how did you come up with the idea?